+- PEDS 401

+- ★3 PAC/DAC 3.

+- ★9 options

+- Physical Education and Recreation Notes

-- ★15 Concentration Courses (see Note 1) - 3. ★3 PAC/DAC - 4. ★9 options - Notes - (1) Students may choose the following practicum options: - ★0: No practicum (★15 of Concentration Option courses) - ★6: Part-time practicum (★9 of Concentration Option courses) - ★12: Full-time practicum (★3 of Concentration Option courses) - (2) Opportunities may be limited for those students wishing to do a part-time practicum.
+- (1) Students must choose one of following practicum options:

+- ★6: Part-time practicum (must register in PEDS 490 only), or

+- ★12: Full-time practicum (must register in PEDS 491 only) 2) Opportunities may be limited for those students wishing to do a part-time practicum.

-154.1.3 Degree Program Concentrations
+Degree Program Concentrations 154.1.3

 Students normally select from one of seven concentrations at the end of Year 2 of the program.
-Students should contact the Undergraduate Programs Office of the Faculty of Physical Education and Recreation for information about specific concentration requirements
+Students should contact the Undergraduate Programs Office of the Faculty of Physical Education and Recreation for information about specific concentration requirements.

 - (1) Active Living, Health, and Well-Being: This area of concentration provides students with understanding of and appreciation for the importance of physical activity and other lifestyle behaviors as they relate to fitness, health, and well-being over the lifespan.
 Biopsychosocial factors influencing acquisition and maintenance of active healthy lifestyles will be emphasized.

-- Concentration Core (± 12) а
+- Concentration Core (\12)

 - HE ED 220, 320, 321 and INT D 410

-Note: If HE ED 321 has been chosen as part of the Degree Core, please add 3 to your Concentration Options list.
+Note: If HE ED 321 has been chosen as part of the Degree Core, please add ★3 to your Concentration Options list.

+- b.
+Practicum (★6 or ★12)

+- ★6 PEDS 490, or ★12 PEDS 491

-- Concentration Options (18) b.
+- Concentration Options ( $\star 6 \text{ or } \star 12$ ) C.

 - There are four streams within this concentration:

 - 1) Active Living Stream

 - 2) Fitness Stream

-- Health-related Stream 3)
+- 3) Health-related Stream

 - 4) Multidisciplinary Stream